tanzealist/GovFoodSafety-Insight-Engine/README.md

 This project is licensed under the [LICENSE_NAME].
 See the `LICENSE` file for more details.

 ## Contact
-For any queries or further information, please contact [Your Name] at [Your Email].
+For any queries or further information, please contact Tanuj Verma at verma.tanu@northeastern.edu.